 We believe that maths should be a great pleasure.

-Our Mathematics curriculum is aimed at acquiring and understanding numeracy skills and applying these in measurement, space, shape and problem-solving investigations.
-We identify connections between number, such as the relationship between doubles and halves, to assist efficient calculations.
+The Mathematics curriculum is aimed at acquiring and understanding numeracy skills and applying these in measurement, space, shape and problem-solving investigations.
+We identify connections between numbers, such as the relationship between doubles and halves, to assist efficient calculations.
 We offer a balance of explicit teaching, jointly constructed understandings and independent learning.
 Children make decisions about choosing the correct strategy to use and critically evaluating its use.
 We give our children opportunities to explain their mathematical thinking, then build on their understanding to progress from concrete materials to pictorial and numerical representations.